Don’t have an account?

 - in bleeding unrelated to thrombocytopenia or abnormally functioning platelets

-- in patients with immune mediated thrombocytopenia such as in immune thrombocytopenic purpura (ITP), thrombotic thrombocytopenic purpura (TTP), or heparin-induced thrombocytopenia (HIT), unless the patient has life-threatening haemorrhage
+- in patients with immune mediated thrombocytopenia such as in immune thrombocytopenic purpura (ITP), thrombotic thrombocytopenic purpura (TTP), or heparin-induced thrombocytopenia (HIT), unless the patient has life-threatening haemorrhage, and

 - prophylactically following cardiac surgery.